Best Wine with Mexican Food

 Tortillas with toppings

-Tacos: These soft corn tortillas are hand-shaped and topped with meat, chopped onion, cabbage, radish, lime, and cilantro and go well with Dry Rosé.
+These soft corn tortillas are hand-shaped and topped with smoky meat, chopped onion, cabbage, radish, and lime juice, and cilantro and go well with Dry Rosé

 With a salmon pink hue, Rosé comes from the hills of Provence in the south of France.
 It tends to combine soft, strawberry flavors with herbaceousness.

-Sopes: These are thick, soft corn tortillas topped with seasoned meat and Mexican cheese, and are also sometimes topped with lettuce or pickled vegetables.
+These are thick, soft corn tortillas topped with seasoned meat, delicious red sauce and Mexican cheese.
+They are also sometimes topped with lettuce or pickled vegetables.

 We recommend Spanish Garnacha wine with this dish.
 Garnacha is the second most-planted red wine grape variety, following Tempranillo.
 While it is grown throughout Spain, it’s most commonly grown in the north and east of the country.